codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   ]
 }
 ```
+#### Configuration

-Create Storage Class for EBS volumes:
+1. Create Storage Class for EBS volumes:
->Choose **one** of the Availability Zones you want to be used for your pipeline builds.
+>Choose **one** of the Availability Zones (AZs)to be used for your pipeline builds.
 Multi AZ configuration is not supported.

 **Storage Class (gp2)**